Skip to main content

 • Flat Mopping Systems

-Unlike Terminal Cleaning, where the cleaning is completed after a patient leaves, EVS staff works directly and in collaboration with the clinical and infection prevention practitioners to help reduce the risk of HAIs from contaminated surfaces.
-They prioritize specific areas that are high risks and follow surface hygiene protocol standards set by the CDC and organizations like APIC.
+Unlike Terminal Cleaning, where the cleaning is completed after a patient leaves, EVS staff work directly and in collaboration with the clinical and infection prevention practitioners to help reduce the risk of HAIs from contaminated surfaces.
+They prioritize specific areas that are high risk and follow surface hygiene protocol standards set by the CDC and organizations like APIC.

 Patients view cleanliness as an indicator of the quality of care they will receive in a medical facility – if their perception of the facility is not sanitary, they’ll question the performance in other areas.